-Slow Cooker Hissy Fit Dip turns one of our all time favorite dips into an easy to make appetizer everyone devours!
+Slow Cooker Hissy Fit Dip turns one of our all-time favorite appetizers into an easy to make crock pot dip recipe everyone devours!

 I first made this dip for my mom a couple years ago at Christmas time.
 We all stood around her kitchen island dipping cracker after cracker into this dip.
 Back then I baked this dip, but these days I’m all about making things easy and the slow cooker is my favorite way to makeover a hot dip.

-Now, if you’ve never heard of this dip – A) I feel sad for you and B) let’s get our SEC history on.
+Now, if you’ve never heard of this dip – A) I feel sad for you and B) let’s get our SEC (college football) history on.
 The legend goes…

 That the first time this was served at an SEC tailgating party it was so popular that it was gone in no time flat!
 One uppity Southern belle who missed tasting the new recipe was distraught and pitched a big hissy fit, hence forth the name.